alexmuhl-r/Dynamic-Visual-Search/README.md

 In all cases, use of the experiments is simple:

 1. Download the entire contents of your chosen branch
-2. Run 'graph.ebd' in SR Research's Experiment Builder and specify desired properties (refresh rate, dummy mode, etc.)
+2. Open 'graph.ebd' in SR Research's Experiment Builder and specify desired properties (refresh rate, dummy mode, etc.)
-3. The experiment will run and ask for a number of task parameters (set these according to the branch readme/desried experimental conditions)
+3. Hit the run button and the experiment will begin by asking for a number of task parameters, set these according to the branch readme/desried experimental conditions

 ### Branches